ono-ono/ono-ios-frameworks-googleplaces/README.md

 - update one singular setting on the project
 - make git tag with that same change

-Then **make sure** to note in a comment – for each task you complete in JIRA – what version/builds are implementing the changes related to that task.
+Then **make sure** to note in a comment  – what version/builds are implementing the changes related to that.